 - Created easy access to a designated room to accommodate indoor visits with glass partitions.

 - Installed wall mounted contactless thermometers in entrances.
 These will sound an alarm if the temperature is above 37.8⁰C.

-- Set up a contactless signing in system, that uses an iPad and QR codes, to replace the current paper base system.
+- Set up a contactless signing in system, that uses an iPad and QR codes, to replace the current paper based system.

 Activities and Events

-We have also risk-assessed our day to day activities and are adhering to social distancing measures.
-We are isolating residents and team members who develop COVID-19 related symptoms and shielding residents where appropriate.
-Our individual communities within the home have been kept separate and we only bring together a reduced number of residents for safe social events and activities in accordance with current Government guidelines.
+We have also risk-assessed our day-to-day activities and are adhering to social distancing measures.
+We are isolating residents and team members who develop COVID-19 related symptoms, or who test positive for the virus and protecting those most vulnerable, where appropriate.
+We have developed interactive and meaningful events across our communities, bringing together a higher number of people in line with Government guidelines.

 Despite the challenges faced from Covid-19, our teams are still running a full and engaging programme of activities and have introduced innovative ways to keep residents connected with each other.
-This includes making use of our facilities such as our hairdressers and cafés, and arranging 1-2-1 activities.
-We are also pleased to have welcomed back some of the entertainers our residents enjoy, whilst ensuring the social distancing rule of 2-metres is maintained.
+This includes making use of our facilities such as our hairdressers and cafés and arranging 1-2-1 activities.
+We are also pleased to have welcomed back entertainers which our residents enjoy, whilst ensuring that infection control measures are followed.